Analysis of Clustering and Degree Index in Random Graphs and Complex Networks: Some basic observations on the clustering index

 \section{Some basic observations on the clustering index}

-In this section we do some elementary observations on the clustering index.
-Towards this, we first analyze the extremal values of this index.
+In this section, we make some elementary observations on the clustering index, beginning with the analysis of the extremal values.
 Below, whenever it is clear from the context, we assume that the node set of the underlying graph is $V = \{1,2,\ldots,n\}$ for some $n \in \mathbb{N}$.
+The following elementary lemma will be used to determine the extremal values of $\ci_{\alpha} (\mathcal{G})$.